Creating Spaces with a Purpose: Marc A. Lindsel

 One notable project was a hillside residence located in Portola Valley, California.
 The site’s steep slope presented challenges for creating outdoor play areas for the client’s growing family.
 To meet their needs, we designed the primary indoor living spaces, such as the kitchen and family room, adjacent to outdoor terraces.
 Large sliding door assemblies also blur the boundary between indoor and outdoor living spaces.

-In another project, we built a custom home close to the San Andreas fault, where the owners desired a building that could withstand a large earthquake and protect their family, extensive wine collection and artwork.
-To meet this challenge, we integrated a series of steel frames with viscous fluid dampers that absorb and offset the earthquake’s energy, similar to the effect of shock absorbers in a vehicle.
+In another project, we built a custom home near the San Andreas Fault, where the owners desired a structure that could withstand a large earthquake and protect their family, extensive wine collection, and artwork.
+To meet this challenge, we integrated a series of steel frames with viscous fluid dampers that absorb and dissipate the energy of earthquakes, similar to a vehicle’s shock absorbers.
 This was the first time this technology was used in a private residence.

-In addition to these projects, we have also designed hillside homes using structural brick blocks in three different colors to create a physically and visually strong base for the building.
+In addition to these projects, we have also designed hillside homes using structural brick blocks in three colors to provide a physically and visually strong foundation for the buildings.

 What does it mean to you to be a Bernal Heights business?

 We love our “little town on the hill” – love walking to work, eating at our local restaurants, and shopping at stores where the owners know your name.
-We love to serve the community and to be able to walk the neighborhood, see all the projects we’ve done over many years (25+ projects just in Bernal Heights), and see we’ve helped make Bernal a more beautiful place to live.
+We love serving the community and walking the neighborhood, seeing all the projects we’ve completed over many years (25+ projects just in Bernal Heights), and knowing that we’ve helped make Bernal a more beautiful place to live.